Saving vs Investing

 Investments are not easy.
 In fact, they are quite difficult.
 You’ll have some wins, and you’ll have some losses.
 Be patient and stay disciplined - it’s not about timing the market, it’s about your time in the market.
 Anyone can be a millionaire; you just have to know how to get there.

-Gabe Martin is a registered representative of Lincoln Financial Advisors Corp.
-Securities and investment advisor services offered through Lincoln Financial Advisors Corp., a broker-dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other find companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Gabe Martin is a registered representative of LPL Financial.
+Securities and investment advisor services offered through LPL Financial., a broker-dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other find companies.
 CRN-3500474-031921